John L. Lindquist

-- Gene Flow in Sorghum bicolor.
-There has been considerable interest in modifying the quality traits of grain sorghum using transgenic technology to enhance its nutritional value to both humans and animals raised for human consumption.
+- Grain sorghum (Sorghum bicolor) and it’s weedy relatives.
+There has been considerable interest in modifying the quality traits of grain sorghum to enhance its nutritional value to both humans and animals raised for human consumption.
 There is inherent risk in deploying specific kinds of traits in grain sorghum because related species (e. g. johnsongrass, shattercane) are capable of interbreeding with grain sorghum.
-There has been little published research on the potential gene flow from grain sorghum to its weedy relative shattercane, which is common to sorghum production regions of the USA.
+There has been little published research on the potential gene flow from grain sorghum to its weedy relatives, both of which are common to sorghum production regions of the USA.
 We’ve conducted research to to quantify the potential for pollen-mediated gene flow from grain sorghum to shattercane and johnsongrass, and to assess the risk of a trait becoming introgressed into these weedy species.
-Our specific objectives were to: 1) Quantify the synchrony of flowering of multiple genotypes of grain sorghum and shattercane in situ, 2) Quantify duration of pollen viability and its settling velocity in several grain sorghum hybrids, 3) Quantify the fitness of the shattercane x grain sorghum F2 population relative to the wild type shattercane, 4) Utilize models and data gathered on critical parameters to predict pollen-mediated gene flow and the likelihood of resistance evolution under different croppping systems, and 5) quantify pollen-mediated gene flow from grain sorghum to johnsongrass.
 Results of this research have provided valuable science-based information useful for identifying management practices that could minimize the biological risk of deploying specific sorghum traits.
-Parts of this research were funded by the USDA NIFA Biotechnology Risk Assessment Grants Program, 2010-2015; The United Sorghum Checkoff, 2013-2016; and DuPont, 2013-2016.
+Parts of this research were funded by the USDA NIFA Biotechnology Risk Assessment Grants Program, 2010-2015 and 2017-2020; The United Sorghum Checkoff, 2013-2016; and DuPont, 2013-2016.

 - Conservation Agriculture.
 In a collaboration with colleagues at CIMMYT, we have a project on the potential success of conservation agriculture in Nepal.
 Conservation agriculture is a crop production system that strives to achieve acceptable profits along with high and sustained production while conserving the environment.
 Key principles of conservation agriculture are 1.
 Practice minimum mechanical tillage, 2.
 Keep as much residue as possible, and 3.
 Rotate crops.
 Our project involves components of all three of these principles.